sorbet/sorbet/website/docs/overview.md

 - [Enabling Runtime Checks](runtime.md)

-  How to how to get **more confidence** out of Sorbet by enabling runtime checks.
+  Learn how to get **more confidence** out of Sorbet by enabling runtime checks.